New Dec 2022: Shorter Concur Guide

 - All employee travel is now handled through Concur.
 There are two main components: Requests and Expenses.

-- You will either create your own requests/expense reports or assign your travel contact (see below) as an Expense Delegate.
+- You will create your own requests/expense reports.

 - You are responsible for making your own bookings and other travel arrangements.
 See “Before the Trip”.